esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

         # add some output to __repr__
         def human_readable_extra(self):
-            return "\n\t Maximization problem"
+			return "\n\tMaximization problem"

-As before, we may put this in the file my_module.py and use our favorite optimization algorithm:
+As before, we may put this in the file my_module.py and use our favorite optimization
+algorithm:

 .. code-block:: python
     from PyGMO import *